Lepidoptera: Defense and predation

-Some species of Lepidoptera are poisonous to predators, such as the monarch butterfly in the Americas, Atrophaneura species (roses, windmills, etc.) in Asia, as well as Papilio antimachus, and the birdwings, the largest butterflies in Africa and Asia, respectively.
-They obtain their toxicity by sequestering the chemicals from the plants they eat into their own tissues.
+Some species are poisonous, such as the monarch butterfly, Atrophaneura species, as well as Papilio antimachus, and the birdwings.
+They obtain their toxicity by sequestering chemicals from the plants they eat.
 Some Lepidoptera manufacture their own toxins.
-Predators that eat poisonous butterflies and moths may become sick and vomit violently, learning not to eat those species.
-A predator which has previously eaten a poisonous lepidopteran may avoid other species with similar markings in the future, thus saving many other species, as well.
-Toxic butterflies and larvae tend to develop bright colors and striking patterns as an indicator to predators about their toxicity.
-This phenomenon is known as aposematism.
+Predators that eat poisonous butterflies and moths may become sick and vomit violently, learning not to eat those species, and other species with similar markings.
+Toxic butterflies and larvae tend to develop bright colors and striking patterns to warn predators about their toxicity (aposematism).
 Some caterpillars, especially members of Papilionidae, contain an osmeterium, a Y-shaped protrusible gland found in the prothoracic segment of the larvae.
 When threatened, the caterpillar emits unpleasant smells from the organ to ward off the predators.